Tania123oss/Go-Travelocity.pk/README.md

 # DESCRIPTION

 I have made a travel website which contain every idea a travel-lover want to see in any website.
 This include everything from details to booking and transactions to each and everything.

-It is an interactive website of any aged-user.
+It is an interactive website of any aged-user

 # PAGES IN THE WEBSITE